 Observation of World Press Freedom Day in Australia is marked by numerous activities.
 The broad spectrum of media, journalism bodies, and non-government organisations host events ranging from debates, discussions, press conferences, and workshops, to awards recognising journalistic contributions to press freedom.
 The focus invariably remains on encouraging dialogue and participation related to press freedom and journalism ethics.
 The specific date of observation consistently remains on May 3rd, aligning with the global community to highlight the values of free press and acknowledging its pivotal role in promoting democracy, accountability, and openness of our society.

-Top Tweets for World Press Freedom Day -
+Top X Posts (formerly Tweets) for World Press Freedom Day -Updated

-In the News and Trending for World Press Freedom DayUpdated Myanmar a core concern on World Press Freedom Day
+In the News and Trending in Australia for World Press Freedom DayUpdated Investigative Journalists on World Press Freedom Day

 gijn.orgPress Freedom Represents ‘Very Lifeblood of Human Rights’, Says Secretary-General in Message for International Day

 un.orgWorld Press Freedom Day: U.S, UK want answers over killing of journalist Allen - Eye Radio

 eyeradio.orgMahoney: UN can help journalists beyond World Press Freedom Day - Committee to Protect Journalists

 Top things to do in Australia for World Press Freedom Day